thednaz/thednaz.github.io/_posts/2020-12-20-Basics-of-asyncs-part-1.md

 * `Async.StartWithContinuations(computation, continuation, exceptionContinuation, cancellationContinuation, ?cancellationToken)`

 Notice that one of the functions, `Async.StartChildAsTask(computation, ?taskCreationOptions)`, doesn't take in a `CancellationToken`.
 This is because it's a child of the current `Async` workflow (like we saw above) just wrapped in a Task, which mean it'll inherit the parent Async's `CancellationToken`.

+Also, if you use any of these functions to start an Async workflow _inside_ another Async workflow, they won't necessarily share the same CancellationToken (unless they're all using the default one).

 # Conclusion
 We've looked at the cancellation aspect of `Async` workflows: